eulersson/notes/content/Projects/ESL/English Class 1.md

 	- I am **from** Spain.
 	- I speak Spanish and English.

+Ask to **write their name on a paper**, fold it in half and leave it standing on the table.

+> [!NOTE] Remembering Names
+> I will pass recording a video of the student holding the name for me to try to make flashcards and learn their names...
+When working on a foreign country it can be tricky to memorize phonetically.

 ### Explain: Point & Rewards
 > [!NOTE] Points
 > Now explain that **points will be recorded**. **Participating** is **1 point**.
 Getting **good answer** is **1 point**.
-At the end of the class who's got most points gets to ride on the VR roller coaster.
+At the end of the class who's got most points gets to play a computer video game, VR ride, or whatever other treat.
 At the end of the month the 2 monks with most points go roller skating in Kathmandu or to fun park.

+## 2. Magic English (10 min)
+DVD 1 0:00 - 6:40

 ---
-## 2. Alphabet (20 min)
+## 3. Alphabet (25 min)
 ### Refresh: Alphabet (5min)
-Write the alphabet regular and capitals and have them sing it.
+Write the alphabet lowercase and capital letters and have them sing it.

 ### Activity: L for Learning!
 (5 min)
 Balloon with letters A-Z: make a balloon and write all letters of the alphabet and toss it along.

-When the student gets it then checks the letter closest to the right thumb and then says "L for \_\_\_" saying a word that starts with `L`.
+When the student gets it then checks the letter closest to the right thumb and then says "L for \_\_\_" saying a word that starts with "L".
 If they can't find one in English, they can use their own language.

 ### Activity: Spelling Your Name (5 min)
 Select student to spell the name loud and teacher writes it to whiteboard.
 Teacher can make mistakes to catch up attention of students.